-On June 6, 1658, first apostolic vicars embarked for Asia following the steps of Francis Xavier, Matteo Ricci and Alexandre de Rhodes.
-These God’s adventurers, true founders of Paris Foreign Missions, wanted to announce the Gospel to the people of Asia, a continent where two out of three people in the world live today.
+On June 6, 1658, the first apostolic vicars embarked for Asia, following in the steps of Francis Xavier, Matteo Ricci and Alexandre de Rhodes.
+These God’s adventurers, the true founders of Paris Foreign Missions, wanted to announce the Gospel to the people of Asia, a continent where two out of three people in the world now live.

-Since this date, over 4,300 MEP missionaries have followed them to found dioceses, translate Bible, write dictionaries and grammar books in sixty Asian languages… Many of these missionaries were martyred.
-Twenty-three of them, serving the Churches of Vietnam, Korea and China, were canonized by the Catholic Church as models to catholics of the whole world.
-These missionaries are not saints because they suffered extreme violence for their faith, but because they gave their lives freely to spread the Good News, which is proclaimed to this day in a continent which, according to John Paul II, represents the greatest challenge to the Church in the 21stcentury.
-A continent to which MEP Society continues to send priests and laypeople as witnesses.
+Since this date, over 4,300 MEP missionaries have followed them to found dioceses, translate the Bible, write dictionaries and grammar books in sixty Asian languages.
+Many of these missionaries were martyred.
+Twenty-three of them, who served the Churches of Vietnam, Korea and China, were canonized by the Catholic Church as examples to CCatholics throughout the world.
+These missionaries are not saints because they suffered extreme violence for their faith, but because they gave their lives freely to spread the Good News, which continues to be proclaimed to this day in a continent which, according to John Paul II, represents the greatest challenge to the Church in the 21stcentury.
+A continent to which the MEP Society continues to send priests, witnesses and laypeople.

 SAINT LAURENT IMBERT

 Mgr Laurent Imbert, Joseph-Marius, bishop of Capse, martyr in Korea, was born on March 23, 1796, in the farm of Bricart, in Marignane (Bouches-de-Rhône)…